Last updated on March 12, 2026

 Bring to Light

 Perhaps it’s cheating to put Bring to Light here as it’s secretly a 5-color card, assuming you want the full value, but you can’t deny its power.
-Currently, its primary home is in Pioneer lists using it as extra copies of their best cards, like Omnath, Locus of Creation.
+Its primary home is currently in Pioneer lists using it as extra copies of their best cards, like Niv-Mizzet Reborn.

 Enigmatic Incarnation